Common SEO mistakes: Why Google is ghosting you

 That’s really all there is to it.
 With this in mind, it’s time to learn why it happens and, most importantly, how to stop it from happening.
 The good news is that most SEO issues are very fixable.

-Identify the SEO mistakes causing the issue
+What SEO mistakes are causing the issue?

 Here are some of the most common content SEO mistakes that people make.
 We’ve broken it down clearly so you can see: